Project-KONDA/pattern-based-quality-analysis/README.md

 When the class is executed, the following steps are performed:

-* The patterns are exported to XML files in the folder `instances/demo`.
+* The patterns are exported to XMI files in the folder `instances/demo`.
 * The XQuery expressions generated from the three concrete patterns are printed to the console.
 * The concrete patterns are applied to the demo database and the detected problematic XML elements are printed to the console.